OfficeDev/Microsoft-Teams-Samples/samples/tab-deeplink/csharp/README.md

    - Navigate to `samples/Tab-deeplink/csharp` folder
    - Select `DeeplinkBot.csproj` or `DeeplinkBot.sln`file

+1) Update channelID placeholer `<AddYourTeamsChannelId>` value in your DeepLinkBot.cs file with your particular channel id from any Team in Teams.
+(You can get it manually by clicking on 3 dots in any team's channel and fetch it's link and extract the channel id ) like `General` channel)
 1) Update the `appsettings.json` configuration for the bot to use the MicrosoftAppId, MicrosoftAppPassword, BaseURL , ChannelEntityId is a unique identifier ,TabEntityId as EntityId from Manifest file ,MannifestAppId as manifest ID from manifest file, generated in Step 2 (App Registration creation).
 (Note the App Password is referred to as the "client secret"